 Then I set out to get it all organised to work together without losing myself in complexity, but still be in control of my planning.

 For the actual content, I created a Google Calendar for each media and added the headers for each item.
 It allows me to plan and see what has been done already in a straightforward view.
 By giving each category a colour and assigning the colours to the content, I can see if I overdo-it with a specific category or if one is not represented enough.

 I use Buffer to schedule all my posts, and I also use Buffer for re-tweets or shares by using the Buffer plugin for browsers.
 It adds the share to the list to be published at the defined times.
 All times are set in Buffer.
 Buffer also informs me if a media has no more content to avoid any inconsistency.

 Buffer gives me some basic stats and the rest I get via Google Analytics.
 I use those stats to re-publish well-running posts and add them manually to my Google Calendar into the right media (falls under shared media).
 So, if I run out of ideas or time, I can create re-tweets reasonably quickly (no stress there )

 I also have a list of sayings I really like, and I use those for posts as well.

 To create beautiful images with the sayings, I use Pablo by Buffer.
 It’s free and quick.

-For my other images, I created some pre-sized templates for each media in my graphic program.
+For my other images, I created some pre-sized templates for each media in my graphics program.
 It already contains everything necessary (size, logo, copyright, etc.).
 All I need to do is use a photo as background, add some words (if needed) and save.
 It takes 2 minutes.